-The English Language Centre offers two credit bearing undergraduate modules which are open to any undergraduate student at the University; English Language Teaching (level 2 module) and English Past and Present (level 1 module).
-In addition, the module English and its Social Context (level 2), is designed specifically for and only open to Erasmus exchange students.
+The English Language Centre offers one credit bearing undergraduate module which is designed specifically for and only open to Erasmus and exchange students.

 This module is only available to exchange students whose mother tongue is not English.
 It is designed specifically for Erasmus Exchange students but is open to international students studying for Durham degrees with departmental agreement.
 Students must speak English to a level equivalent to IELTS 6.0 or above.

-- for further information, contact Louise Greener firstname.lastname@example.org
+for further information, contact Claire Grendale at firstname.lastname@example.org

 Find a course that's right for you